MatuxGG/ModManager/README.md

 # Mod Manager
-Among Us Mod Manager is an open-source software for the popular game Among Us.
+Among Us Mod Manager is an open-source launcher for the popular game Among Us.
 It allows you to switch between many established mods with only a few clicks!

 Join the discord: https://mm.matux.fr/discord

 ![ModManagerv4.0.10](https://amodsus.com/attachments/modmanager4-0-10-png.505/)
 ## How to install?

-1. Download and install .net 5 [here](https://matux.fr/dotnet64).
-(Or alternatively from [here](https://matux.fr/dotnet32) if you are using a 32bit system.)

-2. Download the latest "ModManagerInstaller.exe" available [here](https://mm.matux.fr/latest).
+1. Download the latest "ModManagerInstaller.exe" available [here](https://mm.matux.fr/latest).

 3. Launch the installer and choose a location for the software.
 (You should not select your Among Us directory!)